minhhh/unity-tips/README.md

     1. Drag the instance onto the original Player prefab.
     1. If everything works, delete `__Player_Backup` and `__Player_WithNewFeature`.

+## Extensions and MonoBehaviourBase
+**Extend your own base mono behaviour, and derive all your components from it.** This allows you to implement some general functionality, such as type safe Invoke, and more complicated Invokes (such as random, etc.).

+## Idioms
+**Avoid using different idioms to do the same thing**.
+In many cases there are more than one idiomatic way to do things.
+In such cases, choose one to use throughout the project.
+Here is why:

+* Some idioms don’t work well together.
+Using one idiom well forces design in one direction that is not suitable for another idiom.
+* Using the same idiom throughout makes it easier for team members to understand what is going on.
+It makes structure and code easier to understand.
+It makes mistakes harder to make.

 ## Time
 **Maintain your own time class to make pausing easier**.
 Wrap `Time.DeltaTime` and `Time.TimeSinceLevelLoad` to account for pausing and time scale.
 It requires discipline to use it, but will make things a lot easier, especially when running things of different clocks (such as interface animations and game animations).